fishieststick/rpi-bootonce/README.md

 * optional PiShrink post-processing

 The tool is intentionally verbose by default.
 It prints what it is doing, which command or path is affected, and whether each step succeeded or failed.

+## Why this exists

+`bootonce` was built for Raspberry Pi 5 and CM5 field recovery.

+The main goal is simple:

+1. Boot the normal OS.
+2. Set a one-time USB or NVMe recovery boot.
+3. Reboot manually.
+4. Repair, reflash, image, or prepare the internal OS from the recovery OS.
+5. Reboot again and return to the normal boot path.

+This is especially useful for CM5 systems with eMMC, remote Raspberry Pi Connect access, and recovery USB images.

 ## Supported devices